Ted Eck: National team

 Between 1989 and 1996, Eck was a fringe player on the U.S. national team.
 During those seven years, he earned thirteen caps and scored one goal.
 His first cap came in a scoreless tie with Guatemala on October 8, 1989, when he came in for Bruce Murray.
 He again came in for Murray a month later in a victory over Bermuda.
 He continued to play sporadically in 1990, earning four caps, three as a substitute.
-However, his greatest contribution to the national team came when he scored in a 2-1 victory over East Germany on July 28, 1990.
+However, his greatest contribution to the national team came when he scored in a 2–1 loss to East Germany on July 28, 1990.
 His appearances dropped after that and he earned only one cap as a substitute in 1992.
 It was another four years before he was called up for a national team game.
 He earned his last cap on October 16, 1996.
 The national team had gone on strike in a contract dispute with USSF and the Federation was forced to field an ad hoc team for that date.
-Eck and his team mates lost 4-1 to Peru.
+Eck and his teammates lost 4–1 to Peru.

 Futsal

 Eck used his extensive indoor soccer experience to carve out a significant role in the U.S. Futsal Team.
 Between 1992 and 1999, he earned fourteen caps with the team, scoring ten goals.
-He was part of the U.S. team which took second place, losing 4-1 to Brazil, in the 1992 FIFA Futsal World Championship.
+He was part of the U.S. team which took second place, losing 4–1 to Brazil, in the 1992 FIFA Futsal World Championship.
 He scored three goals in that tournament.